Deep Stock Trading: A Hierarchical Reinforcement Learning Framework for Portfolio Optimization and Order Execution

 As our motivation, we observe that there is a hierarchy of portfolio managers and traders in real-world trading.
 Portfolio managers assign a percentage weighting to every stock in the portfolio periodically for a long-term profit, while traders care about the best execution at the favorable price to minimize the trading cost.
 This paper gives the first attempt to leverage a similar idea to algorithmic trading.
 Concretely, we develop a \textbf{H}ierarchical \textbf{R}einforced trading system for \textbf{P}ortfolio \textbf{M}anagement (\textit{HRPM}).
 Our system consists of a hierarchy of two decision processes.
 The high-level policy changes portfolio weights at a lower frequency, while the low-level policy decides at which price and what quantity to place the bid or ask orders within a short time window to fulfill goals from the high-level policy.

 Our contributions are four-fold.
-First, we formulate the portfolio management problem with trading cost as a hierarchical MDP, and combine portfolio management and trade execution by utilizing the hierarchical RL (HRL) framework to address the issues of non-zero slippage.
+First, we formulate the portfolio management problem with trading cost as a hierarchical MDP, and combine portfolio management and trade execution by utilizing the hierarchical RL (HRL) framework to address the non-zero slippage.
 Second, as traditional HRL performs poorly in this problem, we propose the entropy bonus in the high-level policy to avoid risk, and use action branching to handle multi-dimensional action space.
-Third, to make full use of the stock data, we pre-train multiple low-level execution policies with an iterative scheme for different stocks in the limit order book environment to minimize the trading cost, and then train a high-level policy on the top of the low-level policies.
-Fourth, we compare \textit{HRPM} with baselines based on the historical price data and limit order data from the U.S. market as well as the China market.
-Extensive experimental results demonstrate that \textit{HRPM} achieves significant improvement against many state-of-the-art approaches.
+Third, to make full use of the stock data, we pre-train multiple low-level policies with an iterative scheme for different stocks in the limit order book environment, and then train a high-level policy on the top of the low-level policies.
+Fourth, we compare \textit{HRPM} with baselines based on the historical price data and limit order data from the U.S. market and the China market.
+Extensive experimental results demonstrate that \textit{HRPM} achieves significant improvement against state-of-the-art approaches.
 Furthermore, the ablation studies demonstrate the effectiveness of entropy bonuses and the trading cost is a non-negligible part in portfolio management.